 - 8.15.
 Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs".
 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
 It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - 8.16.
 Any teacher who either: - Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth must immediately report this to the police, personally.
-This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+This is a mandatory statutory duty, and teachers will foca disciplinary constitute for failing to most it.
+Unless they have been experienced.

+teachers will face disciplinary sanctions for failing to meet it.
 Unless they have been specifically told not to disclose, teachers should also discuss the case with the DSL and involve children's social care as appropriate.